probcomp/Venturecxx/doc/type-system.md

 - Pairs
 - Nil, which is the empty list
 - Lists  (a list is either Nil or a Pair whose cdr is a List)
-- Improper lists  (anything can be treated as an improper list)
+- Improper lists  (anything can be treated as an improper list?)
 - Arrays
 - Dictionaries
 - 1st class environments